-Beichen Li joined CDFG in 2018 fall as a new PhD student.
-He obtained his Bachelor’s from the Department of Computer Science and Technology at Tsinghua University.
-He also worked with Professor Stelian Coros when he was a research intern at CMU in 2017 summer.
-Beichen’s research interests include computational design and optimization, 3D geometry, and high performance computing.
+Beichen Li joined CDFG as a PhD student in Fall 2018 after obtaining his Bachelor’s from Tsinghua University.
+He previously worked with Prof. Stelian Coros when he was a research intern at CMU in Summer 2017.
+Beichen’s primary research interests are automated capture and generation methods for procedural PBR materials.

 Liane Makatura joined CDFG as a new PhD student in 2018 fall from Dartmouth, where she obtained her Bachelor’s degree in Computer Science and Mathematics.

-Liang Shi joins our group in the spring of 2017.
+Liang Shi joined our group in the spring of 2017.
 He received his Master’s degree from Stanford University and his Bachelor’s degree from Beihang University.
-At Stanford University, he worked in Computational Imaging Group directed by Prof. Gordon Wetzstein.
+At Stanford University, he worked in the Computational Imaging Group directed by Prof. Gordon Wetzstein.

 Pingchuan Ma joined our group in September 2019.
 Previously, he obtained his Bachelor’s degree from Nankai University where he worked with Prof. Ming-Ming Cheng and Prof. Bo Ren.